top of page

 What You’ll Need

-Lactobacillus reuteri yogurt starter – I recommend the L. reuteri & L. salivarius combo from NPSelection at www.yogurtathome.com.
+• Lactobacillus reuteri yogurt starter – I recommend the L. reuteri & L. salivarius combo from NPSelection at www.yogurtathome.com.
 One packet can be reused up to 5 times.
+(If you are also making a separate culture of L. Rhamnosus & L. Gasseri is the combo to get.
+See my other blog on L. Rhamnosus.

-A yogurt maker or dehydrator – The best yogurt maker for L. reuteri is one that holds a steady 100°F for 36 hours.
+• A yogurt maker or dehydrator – The best yogurt maker for L. reuteri is one that can hold a steady 100°F/38° C for 36 hours.
+Some newer Instant Pots have a yogurt setting that goes that low (the old models don’t).
 Dehydrators with temperature control or ovens with a dehydrator function can also work.
+I’ve had clients use this inexpensive yogurt maker with great results.
+The key?
+Low and slow—you need something that keeps your brew at 100°F/38° C for a full 36 hours.
+No shortcuts if you want those probiotic superpowers.

-Milk of choice – For maximun creaminess use straight half and half.
-I use a mix of half and half and whole milk.
-I use 1.5 liters of whole milk to 1 quart of half and half.
+• Milk of choice – For maximun creaminess use straight half and half.
+I use either all A2 organic milk or half and half.
+I have found that mixing them can create botched batches.

 Step-by-Step Instructions